a-smp/conversion-funnel-analysis/README.md

 ![5d04bbc6-c7f7-4d0c-8369-85dc2b41f5b3](https://github.com/user-attachments/assets/5fd941ba-fbb8-437a-851e-adec77a4c8ab)

-The e-commerce site experiences high drop-off rates across the funnel, with **87%+ of users leaving before reaching the cart page**.
+The ShopNexus e-commerce site experiences high drop-off rates across the funnel, with **87%+ of users leaving before reaching the cart page**.
 Even among those who initiate checkout, **76.4% abandon their cart**, indicating friction in the billing process.

 💡 **How can we turn more visitors into paying customers?**\
 This project aimed to increase conversions by testing two key optimizations: